 Sunday night roast is never going to be the same again! – Nagi x

+Recipe video above.
 A very forgiving, very easy way to roast a leg of lamb.
 It's not the carving sort - the meat is so tender, you can pull it off the bone with tongs.
 Lamb leg is actually quite lean, so the best way to slow roast a leg of lamb is to partially submerge it in liquid and roast it covered for most of the time.
 This way, the flesh is infused with flavour and absorbs moisture.
-Recipe VIDEO below.
-Links to more roast lamb recipe in the notes!

 - 2.25 kg / 4.5 lb leg of lamb , bone in (or shoulder) (Note 1)